GrinonBarrett/Taksidos/Core Rules/Creatures/Uelgaruistor.md

 **Thagomizer Swing**: Once per round, when its unarmed attack would be a critical hit or it slams a brawling opponent, it may use its reaction to do one of the following;

-* It may have that creature perform a [Body] save with a DV equal to its [Body] score.
+* It may have that creature perform a [Body] save with a DV equal to the uelgaruistor's [Body] score.
 On a failure, that creature is knocked prone until the end of the round.
 On a critical failure, it is also vulnerable during this time.
 If the foe has a greater [Rflx] score than the uelgaruistor, it gains advantage on the save.

 * Inflict a Club attack against that creature.

 * Inflict a Piercing attack against that creature.

 **Rending Claws**: As an additional option when it succeeds a critical success while brawling, it may claw the foe whom it is brawling.
-This is treated as a Cutting attack (ignoring the penalty for the attack while brawling).
+This is treated as a Cutting attack , ignoring the penalty for the attack while brawling.

 **Vicious Bite**: As an additional option when it succeeds a critical success while brawling, it may bite the foe whom it is brawling.
-This is treated as a Biting attack (ignoring the penalty for the attack while brawling)
+This is treated as a Biting attack, ignoring the penalty for the attack while brawling.